Pawan0019/Chatbot_NLP_Keras/README.md

-# Chatbot Using NLTK & Keras
+# 🤖 NLP Chatbot using NLTK & Keras

-## Description
+## 📌 Overview
-A simple, interactive chatbot built using Python, Natural Language Processing (NLTK), and Deep Learning (Keras/TensorFlow).
-The bot classifies user inputs into predefined "intents" and responds intelligently through a desktop graphical user interface (GUI).
+This project is an intelligent chatbot built using Natural Language Processing (NLP) and Deep Learning.
+It classifies user input into predefined intents and generates appropriate responses.

-## Features
+## 🚀 Features
-- Interactive desktop chat interface.
-- Natural Language Processing with NLTK for text preprocessing (tokenization, lemmatization).
-- Deep Learning model powered by Keras and TensorFlow.
-- Easily customizable intent dataset.
+- Intent classification using a neural network (Keras)
+- NLP preprocessing (tokenization & lemmatization)
+- Confidence-based response filtering
+- Smart fallback with suggestion system
+- Chat logging for user interactions
+- Simple GUI using Tkinter

-## Tech Stack
+## 🛠 Tech Stack
-- **Python 3**
+- **Python**
 - **NLTK** (Natural Language Toolkit)
 - **Keras** & **TensorFlow**
 - **Tkinter** (for the GUI)

-## How It Works
+## 🧠 How It Works
 1. **Data Processing:** The application reads `intents.json`, which contains patterns (user messages) and corresponding responses.
 It tokenizes and lemmatizes the text to understand the base words.
 2. **Model Training:** A neural network (`train_chatbot.py`) is trained on this data to classify which "intent" a user's message belongs to.
 3. **Inference:** When you type a message in the GUI (`chatgui.py`), the trained model predicts the intent and randomly picks an appropriate response from `intents.json`.

-## How to Run
+## ▶️ How to Run

 1. **Install Dependencies:**
    ```bash